Port Vila Lapetasi International Multi-Purpose Wharf Development

 Supporting tourism and trade in Vanuatu

-With growing tourism and trade industries, Vanuatu’s existing port facilities at Port Vila are straining to cope with demand.
-The current terminal is shared by both cruise and cargo ships, however recent increases in international and domestic cargo movements mean a dedicated deep water berth for larger cargo ships is now required.
+With growing tourism and trade industries, Vanuatu’s port facilities at Port Vila strained to cope with demand.
+The terminal is shared by both cruise and cargo ships, and with recent increases in international and domestic cargo movements a dedicated deep water berth for larger cargo ships was required.

-The Vanuatu Government in conjunction with the Ports Authority has embarked upon a US$100 million project to build a new international container terminal and wharf, providing additional freight capacity and separating international cargo vessels from cruise ships.
-Financed via a loan from the Japanese Government under an aid programme, the expansion project will increase the volume of business currently handled by the Port Vila Main Wharf by up to two-thirds after the project is completed late in 2017.
+The Vanuatu Government in conjunction with the Ports Authority embarked upon a US$100 million project to build a new international container terminal and wharf, providing additional freight capacity and separating international cargo vessels from cruise ships.
+Financed via a loan from the Japanese Government under an aid programme, the expansion project is expected to increase the volume of business currently handled by the Port Vila Main Wharf by up to two-thirds.

-the expansion project will increase the volume of business currently handled by the Port Vila Main Wharf by up to two-thirds.
+the expansion project is expected to increase the volume of business currently handled by the Port Vila Main Wharf by up to two-thirds.

 Fletcher South Pacific and Brian Perry Civil joined forces in 2015 to deliver the multi-purpose terminal for the main contractor, Japanese construction company Toa Corporation.

 The work scope included: